 Before the 1850s, much of the Louvre was in ruins.
 The wings of the buildings around the Cours Napoleon where the glass pyramid entrance stands today, were actually substantially built and renovated in the 1850s by Emperor Napoleon III for his Minister of State.

 Napoleon III himself, lived in the Tuileries Palace that used to be right next door, but was burnt down during the Paris Commune protests in 1871.
-He had intended to connect to the two palaces, though that never happened.
+He had intended to connect to the two royal palaces, though that was never completed.

 After the fall of Napoleon III, much of the Louvre was reconverted back into a museum.
 But these state apartments including a grand dining hall, and salons with their crystal chandeliers, ornate gold, and velvet decorations remained.